actualbudget/actual/README.md

 ### Document Frontmatter

-Front matter is used to add metadata to your documentation file, the front matter is used to enrich the default metadata inferred from the content or other configuration.
+Front matter is used to add metadata to your documentation file.
+The front matter is used to enrich the default metadata inferred from the content or other configuration.

 ```markdown
 ---